Severe Summer Weather Business Threats

 A wildfire season typically aligns with times when there’s an excess of dry fuels, winds and temperatures are above average, and humidity is low, which creates hot, dry conditions.
 However, experts believe the new pattern for wildfires is emerging, erasing the typical wildfire season timeline.

 As wildfires become costlier each year, they happen more frequently.
-Overall, there were 11,195 fires in 2018, consuming 432,420 acres.
+Overall, there were 8,619 wildfires in 2021, consuming almost 2.6 million acres.
 Based on scientific data, most of them are caused by humans.

 When one line shuts down, others have to pick up the load, leading them to go through the same cycle.
 As the lines struggle to carry additional power, they can no longer keep voltages at their intended level.
 These declining voltage levels can subsequently cause lights to dim and equipment to operate at speeds that cause excessive wear and tear on components.